How SMEs can combat mental health discrimination & stigma

 People with mental health issues are treated unfavourably in the workplace because of their mental health condition.
 This is called discrimination and, if you experience it, you may have the legal right to challenge it.

-There's just one catch.
-For your claim to amount to mental health discrimination, you'll need prove that your illness is a disability.
+But for this to amount to mental health discrimination, the claimant would need prove that their illness is a disability.
 (Don't worry, we'll explain more later.)

 What is the Equality Act 2010?